Kangxi Emperor: Early reign

-Born on 4 May 1654 to the Shunzhi Emperor and Empress Xiaokangzhang in Jingren Palace, the Forbidden City, Beijing, the Kangxi Emperor was originally given the personal name Xuanye (玄燁 (Xuanye); Manchu transliteration: hiowan yei).
+Born on 4 May 1654 to the Shunzhi Emperor and Empress Xiaokangzhang in Jingren Palace, the Forbidden City, Beijing, the Kangxi Emperor was originally given the Chinese name Xuanye (玄燁 (Xuanye); Manchu transliteration: hiowan yei).
 He was enthroned at the age of seven (or eight by East Asian age reckoning), on 7 February 1661.
 However, his era name "Kangxi", only started to be used on 18 February 1662, the first day of the following lunar year.

 Sinologist Herbert Giles, drawing on contemporary sources, described the Kangxi Emperor as "fairly tall and well proportioned, he loved all manly exercises, and devoted three months annually to hunting.
 Large bright eyes lighted up his face, which was pitted with smallpox."

 Before the Kangxi Emperor came to the throne, Grand Empress Dowager Zhaosheng (in the name of Shunzhi Emperor) had appointed the powerful men Sonin, Suksaha, Ebilun, and Oboi as regents.
 Sonin died after his granddaughter became Empress Xiaochengren, leaving Suksaha at odds with Oboi in politics.
 In a fierce power struggle, Oboi had Suksaha put to death and seized absolute power as sole regent.
 The Kangxi Emperor and the rest of the imperial court acquiesced to this arrangement.

 In the spring of 1662, the regents ordered a Great Clearance in southern China that evacuated the entire population from the seacoast to counter a resistance movement started by Ming loyalists under the leadership of Taiwan-based Ming general Zheng Chenggong, also titled Koxinga.

 In 1669, the Kangxi Emperor had Oboi arrested with the help of his grandmother Grand Empress Dowager Zhaosheng, who had raised him. and began taking personal control of the empire.
 He listed three issues of concern: flood control of the Yellow River; repair of the Grand Canal; the Revolt of the Three Feudatories in south China.
 The Grand Empress Dowager influenced him greatly and he took care of her himself in the months leading up to her death in 1688.

 Kangxi's relatives from the Han Chinese Banner Tong 佟 clan of Fushun in Liaoning falsely claimed to be related to the Jurchen Manchu Tunggiya 佟佳 clan of Jilin, using this false claim to get themselves transferred to a Manchu banner in the reign of Kangxi emperor.